Gizra/biblio/README.txt

 of scholarly publications.

 It closely follows the EndNote model, thus both importing from and exporting to Endote are supported.
-Other formats could be added if there was sufficient demand.
+Other formats such as bibtex and RIS are also supported.

 Bibliographic information is displayed in lists with links to detailed information on each publication.